buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 3-meter pole, Hemp rope (15 meters, coiled), Bull' \*\*s-eye lantern (filled and lit), Dagger, Sack, Steel mirror.

 In addition, the robe has 4d4 other patches.
-The Narrator chooses the patches or determines them randomly, selecting from properties totally different from those already present.
+The Game Master chooses the patches or determines them randomly, selecting from properties totally different from those already present.

 Roll a d100 on the following table to discover the properties of the other 4d4 patches on the robe of useful items.